-The Sony Semiconductor Solutions Group has specified, analyzed, and evaluated risks, and has strengthened its business continuity planning (hereinafter abbreviated to "BCP") from the perspectives of enhancing risk management throughout the supply chain, in order to mitigate the risk of business interruption due to natural disasters such as earthquakes, as well as various other accidents and disasters, etc., in accordance with Sony Group policies.
+Sony Semiconductor Solutions Group has specified, analyzed and evaluated risks and has strengthened its business continuity planning (hereinafter abbreviated to "BCP") from the perspectives of enhancing risk management throughout the supply chain, in order to mitigate the risk of business interruption due to natural disasters such as earthquakes, as well as various other accidents and disasters, etc., in accordance with Sony Groups policies.

 The Great East Japan Earthquake and severe flooding in Thailand in 2011, as well as the earthquakes in the Kumamoto region of Japan in 2016, had a major impact on the electronics industry.
-However, we utilized our experience in business continuity measures to respond as a single unit across the entire company, including top management, and were able to minimize the impact of the interruptions to production.
+However, we utilized our experience in business continuity measures to respond as one team across the entire company including top management and were able to minimize the impact of the interruptions to production.

-BCP/BCM have been positioned as important management initiatives at the Sony Semiconductor Solutions Group, and we will continue to work on effective and practical measures across the company, based on the responses to previous large scale disasters that have been experienced.
+BCP/BCM have been positioned as important management initiatives at the SSS Group and we will continue to work on effective and practical measures across the company (e.g. Improvement in risk management in supply-chain) based on the responses to previous large-scale disasters that have been experienced.

 BCP：Business Continuity Plan